argoproj-labs/argocd-image-updater/README.md

 **Disclaimer: This is pre-release code.
 It might have bugs that will break things in unexpected way.**

-ArgoCD Image Updater was born just recently, and is not suitable for production workloads yet.
+Argo CD Image Updater was born just recently, and is not suitable for production workloads yet.
 You are welcome to test it in your non-critical environments, and to contribute by filing bugs, enhancement requests or even better, sending in pull requests.